1989 was a special year that saw Ric Flair and Ricky Steamboat put on a trilogy of matches for the NWA World Heavyweight Championship.

 He had been in the business maybe a year-and-a-half longer than me, coming out of Verne Gagne’s camp.
-He had come in and got real hot as a heel.
+He had come in and got really hot as a heel.
 He just really stood out.
-I came in and he wanted to take me in under his wing.
+I came in, and he wanted to take me in under his wing.
 He went to Jim Crockett and said, ‘I want to work with Rick Steamboat.’

-What it made Flair and I do was to change our match.
+What it made Flair and I do was change our match.

 Flair and I would work with one another sometimes seven nights a week, and with four weeks in a month, we had to keep changing up the matches with fans following the circuit every night.
 It would always test me and Ric to do something different.

 Through that, you would learn.
 We did so much stuff on the fly.

 There was so much main-event talent – guys like Paul Jones, Wahoo McDaniel, Blackjack Mulligan, Greg Valentine.
 And even some of the mid-card guys that we used on television to get us over were great talent.
 They were the third or fourth match on the card each night.
 By today’s standards, those guys could be main-eventers.

 Out of the hundreds of matches we had, did we ever have a bad one?